Your new career as a registered nurse IS possible

 - Opportunity to accelerate to an MSN

-Prepare for a new challenging and rewarding career in nursing through Herzing University-Orlando’s accelerated BSN program.
+Prepare for a new second career in nursing through Herzing University’s accelerated BSN option.
 Designed for students who hold a non-nursing baccalaureate degree from a regionally accredited college or university, this year-round 16-month program prepares students for professional nursing practice.

 - 16-month, full-time program